 A 2020 Buy Local Buy Wisconsin grant provided key funding for value-added product development and packaging.
-This grant supported the development of Hazel Snackers, roasted and seasoned hazelnuts in convenient snack-size packaging.
+It supported the development of Hazel Snackers, roasted and seasoned hazelnuts in convenient snack-size packaging.
 American Hazelnut Company became a sub-awardee on the grant (originally secured by Jason Fischbach), allowing them to work with chefs to develop and test recipes.
-This was also in effect subsidized by many hours of labor that two board members contributed in recipe testing and development in exchange for ownership units in the company, allowing the company to avoid additional cash outlay.
+This was also in effect subsidized by labor that two board members contributed in recipe testing and development in exchange for ownership units in the company, allowing the company to avoid additional cash outlay.
 The grant also helped fund the product packaging design and the initial packaging purchase.
 Custom packaging is expensive yet essential for creating a recognizable brand and increasing consumer awareness.

 Grant funding has also supported key marketing activities.
 A 2022, Local Foods Production Program Increasing The Production, Processing, and Sale of Locally-Grown Hazelnuts in the Upper Midwest, is helping assess consumer views and develop marketing and branding tools for Midwest hazelnuts.
 Outputs include a report on Midwest hazelnut branding and marketing recommendations and a Midwest consumer survey.
 The near full-time sales and marketing position at American Hazelnut Company is supported by grant funding, including from the same 2022 LFPP grant that purchased the pellet mill and a federal Specialty Crop Block Grant, which will provide two years (2025-2026) of 80% time salary.
 The marketing position has facilitated significantly higher sales: American Hazelnut Company expects to see a 60% increase in revenue from 2023 to 2024.
+In 2025, American Hazelnut Company rebranded consumer-facing products under the new name Hazel Heart Farms, celebrating growers in the Heartland.
+The first product under the new brand was Midwest Munch, a snack mix line available in three flavors - Smoky + Salty, Sweet & Spicy, and Coffee Cardamom.

 American Hazelnut Company is the currently the only entity directing significant resources to marketing Midwest hybrid hazelnuts.
-These activities support market growth and increased sales, which provides a revenue stream for ongoing development of the company.
-However, by building a stable brand presence in the region, American Hazelnut Company is raising awareness and generating insights that will contribute to the success of the industry as a whole.
+This supports market growth and increased sales, providing a revenue stream for ongoing development of the company.
+By building a stable brand presence in the region, American Hazelnut Company is raising awareness and generating insights that will contribute to the success of the industry as a whole.
 They also play a key role in demonstrating consumer demand, so that potential growers can see that there is a market for hybrid hazelnuts.